 - When Homer saw Red Barclay at the restaurant and then looked at the pictures of Red Barclay and Tony Randall and somehow mistook Red for Tony despite the two men looking completely different.

 - Also, when the contest begins, Red immediately digs into his Sir Loin-A-Lot.
 Meanwhile, Homer is busy buttering a slice of bread.
 Marge yells at him for trying to fill up on bread.

-- Cooking Duel: Homer challenges Red into a contest to see who could finish the Slaughter House's special Sir Loin-A-Lot steak first.
+- Eating Contest: Homer challenges Red into a contest to see who could finish the Slaughter House's special Sir Loin-A-Lot steak first.